 Positive reinforcements and rewards will be applied clearly and fairly to reinforce the routines, expectations and norms of the school's behaviour culture.
-Reward cards are used to recognise virtuous, positive behaviours outside of lessons.
+'Be Like Bede' cards are used to recognise virtuous, positive behaviours throughout the school day which reflect our Catholic ethos and recognise students' contributions in a number of ways.